frgfm/torch-scan/CONTRIBUTING.md

 git remote add upstream https://github.com/frgfm/torch-scan.git
 ```

-3 - You should not work on the `master` branch, so let's create a new one
+3 - You should not work on the `main` branch, so let's create a new one
 ```shell
 git checkout -b a-short-description
 ```